 Step 3: Using the available credit in your HELOC.
 The HELOC credit limit will increase by the same amount as your home mortgage prepayment.
 This frees up money in your HELOC for use towards your rental property.

 Step 4: Using your HELOC to pay mortgage and other expenses related to the rental property.
 Transfer the money out of your HELOC, and use it to pay any expense related to the rental property.
-This can be things like the mortgage interest, property insurance, condo fees, repairs etc.
+This can be things like the mortgage payment, property insurance, condo fees, repairs etc.